-- The internal workings of an algorithm can be viewed as a Boolean circuit. - The size, depth & width of a circuit correspond to the sequential, parallel & space complexity, respectively, of the algorithm that it represents.
+- The internal workings of an algorithm can be viewed as a Boolean circuit -- a nice combinatorial model of computation that is closely related to Turing Machines. - The size, depth & width of a circuit correspond to the sequential, parallel & space complexity, respectively, of the algorithm that it represents.